-This website is the main contact point for anybody interested in our research, which investigates how musicians can generate income from livestreaming performances.
-The outcome of the research project will be a report for musicians, featuring best practice guidelines, to be published in May 2021.
+This website is the main contact point for anybody interested in our research project, which investigated how musicians can generate income from livestreaming performances.
+The outcome of the research project is a report for musicians, featuring best practice guidelines, published on this website on 12 May 2021.

-If you would like to contact us about the research project please send an e-mail to firstname.lastname@example.org
+If you would like to contact us about our research please send an e-mail to firstname.lastname@example.org

 Live performances are a vital income source for over 80% of musicians.
 The COVID19 lockdown put a temporary stop to performances in concert venues, while social distancing measures are likely to restrict audiences for months to come, with regular attenders deciding to stay at home and venues having to reduce capacity to adhere to government regulations.
 The result is a severe loss of income for musicians.